-From 2002 through 2011, there were 59 aviation occurrences in Taiwan totally, including those Taiwan air carriers' aircraft occurred outside the country.
-Transportation category aircraft occurrences accounted for the most (33).
-The remaining 26 occurrences were general aviation, public aircrafts, ultralight vehicles or foreign-registered aircrafts.
-Of those 59 occurrences, 242 fatalities were resulted, majorly due to the occurrences involving 2 transportation category aircrafts.
-Of the Taiwan carriers' transportation category occurrences, 2 were fatal, resulting in 227 fatalities.
-There were 6 aviation occurrences occurred in 2011, including 3 local civil aviation transportation category aircrafts, 1 public aircraft and 2 ultra-light aircrafts.
-There was no fatality or serious injury of civil aviation transportation and public category aircrafts.
-The occurrence of Ultra-light resulted in 2 hull losses 1 of them resulted in 1 fatality.
+From 2003 through 2012, there were 60 aviation occurrences in Taiwan totally, including those Taiwan air carriers' aircraft occurred outside the country.
+Transportation category aircraft occurrences accounted for the most (35).
+The remaining 25 occurrences were general aviation, public aircrafts, ultralight vehicles or foreign-registered aircrafts.
+Of those 60 occurrences, 18 fatalities were resulted.
+There were 8 aviation occurrences occurred in 2012, including 7 national civil aviation transportation category aircrafts and 1 general aviation category aircraft.
+There was no fatality or serious injury of civil aviation transportation aircrafts.
+The occurrence of general aviation aircraft resulted in 1 hull loss and 3 fatalities.

-According to the occurrence rates for the airplanes in civil aviation transportation category over the last 10 years (2002-2011), the average rate of hull loss occurrences on commercial jet was 0.54 per million flight hours, or 1.75 per million departures.
-In addition to that, the hull loss occurrence rate on turboprop airplane was 1.35 per million flight hours or 1.21 per million departures.
-Based on the 10-year moving average of hull loss occurrence rates on civil aviation transportation category, from 2002 to 2011, suggested that by 2006, the 10-year average of hull loss occurrence rates on commercial jet had declined, though with a minor rise in 2007, from 2008 to 2009 it returned to declination trend, the occurrence rate was constant from year 2009 to 2011; whereas the number on turboprop airplanes had declined steadily over the past decade.
+According to the occurrence rates for the airplanes in civil aviation transportation category over the last 10 years (2003-2012), the average rate of hull loss occurrences on commercial jet was 0.35 per million flight hours, or 1.17 per million departures.
+In addition to that, the hull loss occurrence rate per million flight hours and per million departures on turboprop airplane were all zeros.
+Based on the 10-year moving average of hull loss occurrence rates on civil aviation transportation category, from 2003 to 2012 the 10-year average of hull loss occurrence rates on commercial jet had declined, though with a minor rise in 2007, from 2008 to 2009 it returned to declination trend, the occurrence rate was constant from year 2009 to 2011, the rate was decreased in 2012.
+The hull loss rate on turboprop airplanes had declined steadily over the past decade, in 2012 the rate was decreased to zero.

-When focusing at the accident rates for each phase of flight, which was defined by International Civil Aviation Organization (ICAO), there were total 33 aviation occurrences happening at different flight phases over the last decade.
-Among all these accidents, 12 of them took place at landing phase, as the most prevalent, followed by cruise phase, which accounted for 8 occurrences.
+When focusing at the accident rates for each phase of flight, which was defined by International Civil Aviation Organization (ICAO), there were total 35 aviation occurrences happening at different flight phases over the last decade.
+Among all these accidents, 16 of them took place at landing phase, as the most prevalent, followed by cruise phase, which accounted for 7 occurrences.

-In accordance with the occurrence category used by ICAO, among all 343civil transportation category airplane occurrences over the past ten years, the runway excursions overall were the most frequent and a total of 9 occurrences were reported.
-The second most frequent occurrences were the SCE-NP (system/component failure or malfunction/ non-power plant), accounting for 5.
+In accordance with the occurrence category used by ICAO, among all 35civil transportation category airplane occurrences over the past ten years, the runway excursions overall were the most frequent and a total of 13 occurrences were reported.
+The second most frequent occurrences were the SCE-NP (system/component failure or malfunction/ non-power plant), accounting for 6.

 The National Transportation Safety Board (NTSB) established the probable cause and contributing factor of an occurrence using three broad categories: personnel, environment, and aircraft related.
-By using the similar approach, for the civil transportation category airplane occurrence occurred over the past ten years in Taiwan, personnel was cited as a cause/factor in 69.7% (51.5% related to pilots, 18.2% related to maintenance/ATC personnel), of those occurrences as the largest percentage, environment was cited in 33.3%, and the aircraft related in 27.3%.
+By using the similar approach, for the civil transportation category airplane occurrence occurred over the past ten years in Taiwan, personnel was cited as a cause/factor in 54.5% (42.4% related to pilots, 12.1% related to maintenance/ATC personnel), of those occurrences as the largest percentage, environment was cited in 30.3%, and the aircraft related in 21.3%.

-From 2002 to 2011, the rate of general aviation occurrence was 5.53 per 100,000 flight hours, fatal occurrence rate was 1.84 per 100,000 flight hours and hull loss occurrence rate was 3.69 per 100,000 flight hours.
-The general aviation was safer between 2002 and 2007 as neither fatal accident nor Hull Loss of aircrafts occurred, however there were 2 hull loss occurrences in year 2008 and 2009.
-There was no occurrence in year 2011.
+From 2003 to 2012, the rate of general aviation occurrence was 6.17 per 100,000 flight hours, fatal occurrence rate was 4.11 per 100,000 flight hours and hull loss occurrence rate was 6.17 per 100,000 flight hours.
+The general aviation between 2003 and 2007had neither fatal accident nor Hull Loss of aircrafts occurred, however there were 1 hull loss occurrence in 2008 and 1 fatal/hull loss occurrence in 2009.
+There was a fixed wing aircraft hull loss and fatality occurrence in year 2012.

-There were 8 occurrences involving public aircraft during the period of 2002 to 2011.
-Of these occurrences, 2 were fatal occurrences and 4 were hull loss occurrences which included the cost of repair exceeding the cost of the aircraft.
-There was a serious incident involving personnel injury in 2011.
+There were 7 occurrences involving public aircraft during the period of 2003 to 2012.
+Of these occurrences, 2 were fatal occurrences and 3 were hull loss occurrences which included the cost of repair exceeding the cost of the aircraft.
+There was no public aircraft occurrence in 2012.